 - Child and Dependent Care Credit.
 Amounts you pay someone to care for your child so you can work or look for work may be deductible, depending on your level of income.

-- Remember your job termination income is fully taxable.
-If you received severance pay, including payment for unused vacation or sick days, those amounts are fully taxable to you in 2012.
-Those amounts will be included on the 2012 W-2 form you receive from your former employer.
+If you received severance pay, including payment for unused vacation or sick days, those amounts are fully taxable to you in 2015.
+Those amounts will be included on the W-2 form you receive from your former employer.

 - Report your expenses on Schedule C (Profit or Loss from Business) or Schedule F (from Farm Income) and don’t forget to pay your Social Security and Medicare taxes.